Tochukz/Docker/Docker-Docs/readme.md

 $ docker volume inspect todo-db
 # Check the path specified by the Mountpoint property
 ```
+In my case, the _Mountpoint_ was set to `/var/lib/docker/volumes/todo-db/_data` on the host machine.

 __Bind Mount__
 When working on an application, you can use a bind mount to mount source code into the container.
 The container sees the changes you make to the code immediately, as soon as you save a file.